poojagithub2407/Advance-topice-of-Javascript/README.md

 ### reducer()

-**Definition:**he reduce() method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.
+**Definition:** The reduce() method executes a reducer function (that you provide) on each element of the array, resulting in a single output value.

 **syntax**